alpinus4/process-pool/README.md

 # C99 Process pool

-Implementation of the process pool using fork and pipes.
+Implementation of the process pool using fork and pipes with example task of counting primes in range.

 # How to prepare working environment
 1. You need to have cmake installed.